 There are many non-diving resorts.
 And the ones that do exist, inevitably have a relationship with a dive shop nearby.
 Scuba Diving is too large of a touristic attraction not to have a scuba offering for incoming tourist.
 Most of the non-diving resorts are small and privately held.
 Many resorts which do not have a dive center, are not located near the waterfront, so they focus on customer service and offer scuba diving through an affiliate or a referral relationship with a nearby dive shop.

 Arriving in RTB has its charm as passengers of all major airlines still deplane onto the tarmac.
 The short walk from the aircraft to the small airport provides the first aroma of the island through gentle (and salty) winds.
 The sound of the jet engines, the breeze, and the waterfront views from the airport are all reminders that your fun is just beginning.

 Depending on your arrival time, it might take 20 or 30 minutes to clear customs.
 Passengers are fingerprinted, and a photo is made of all incoming visitors.
 Past immigration, is luggage claim, and then passengers exit the passenger area into the airport lobby and the passenger pickup areas.
 You'll know you are in the airport lobby whenever you reach a mob of drivers holding signs for their respective resorts or signs with customer names.

-Roatan's airport does have a nice bar/snack area in the main lobby which can accommodate a small group of travelers who might need to wait for their transportation.
+The airport has a nice bar/snack area in the main lobby which can accommodate a small group of travelers who might need to wait for their transportation.
 Seating is in high demand, so keep your head on a swivel.